Skip to main content

 Instead of managing sessions with HTTP requests as shown here, for certain languages (currently Go and JavaScript) it is also possible to include an IRMA library and manage sessions using function invocations.

-This page mostly focuses on verifying, i.e. receiving IRMA attributes from Yivi apps and establishing their authenticity.
-Issuing attributes to Yivi apps can be done with the same software and with largely similar flows, but is more involved, because the identity of prospective issuers need to be verified and the contents and structure of the credentials to be issued needs to be established.
-This process is documented (among other things) in the issuer guide.
+The IRMA quickstart above mostly focuses on verifying — receiving IRMA attributes from Yivi apps and establishing their authenticity.
+Issuing attributes to Yivi apps can be done with the same software and largely similar flows, but is more involved, because the identity of prospective issuers needs to be verified and the contents and structure of the credentials to be issued needs to be established.
+This process is documented in the issuer guide.

 requestors: